zio/zio/docs/overview/creating_effects.md

 ### Asynchronous Side-Effects

-An asynchronous side-effect with a callback-based API can be converted into a ZIO effect using `ZIO.effectAsync`:
+An asynchronous side-effect with a callback-based API can be converted into a ZIO effect using `ZIO.async`:

 ```scala mdoc:invisible
 trait User {